crudek13/practical/README.md

-Testlazypredict for regression and classification
+Test lazypredict package for regression and classification